 But… Don’t seeds have to be stored in the refrigerator?

 There is a common suggestion floating around in the gardening world that seeds must be stored in the refrigerator.
 Sure, the temperature range of 32-41°F can be ideal for long term storage.
 However, it isn’t necessary!
-Furthermore, storing seeds in the fridge isn’t all that practical for most people.
+Furthermore, storing seeds in the fridge isn’t practical for most people.
 Particularly for those of us with large seed collections, and a fridge already stuffed to the brim with homegrown produce!

 According to the Seed Savers Exchange: